Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 defined by

 for all $ x $ in $ N(X), $ where $ h = c_1(H) $ in $ R^1(X) $.
 If $ E $ is torsion-free, then $ n = d $ and by the HRR theorem, we have

-in $ \QQ, $ where $ \deg(H) = \deg(h^d) $ in $ \ZZ. $ \end{notation} \begin{rmk} Let $ (X, H) $ be a polarized projective scheme.
-The Hilbert polynomial of a sheaf in $ \Coh(X) $ is additive on short exact sequences in $ \Coh(X) $ since the Euler characteristic $ \chi(X, \ \cdot\ ) $ is.
+\end{notation} \begin{rmk} Let $ (X, H) $ be a smooth polarized projective scheme.
+The Hilbert polynomial is additive on short exact sequences in $ \Coh(X) $ since the Euler characteristic $ \chi(X, \ \cdot\ ) $ is.
 Therefore, the Hilbert polynomial of a coherent sheaf only depends on its numerical class in $ N(X) $, and hence descends to an additive map

-When $ X $ is smooth, then the Hilbert polynomial $ P_E $ of a coherent sheaf $ E $ on $ X $ is determined by the Mukai vector $ v(E) $ in $ R(X)_\QQ $ since the map $ v: N(X) \to R(X)_\QQ$ is injective. \end{rmk} \begin{ex} Let $ X = \pt. $ A coherent sheaf on $ X $ is the same as a vector space $ V. $ There is only one ample line bundle $ H $ on $ X $, i.e., the one-dimensional vector space $ \CC. $ Therefore, the Hilbert polynomial of a vector space $ V $ is a constant
+The Hilbert polynomial of a coherent sheaf $ E $ on $ X $ is determined by the Mukai vector $ v(E) $ in $ R(X)_\QQ $ since the map $ v: N(X) \to R(X)_\QQ$ is injective. \end{rmk} \begin{ex} Let $ X = \pt. $ A coherent sheaf on $ X $ is the same as a vector space $ V. $ There is only one ample line bundle $ H $ on $ X $, i.e., the one-dimensional vector space $ \CC. $ Therefore, the Hilbert polynomial of a vector space $ V $ is a constant

-and its reduced Hilbert polynomial is simply $ p_V(z) = 1. $ \end{ex} \begin{ex} Let $ X = \PP^n $ with the canonical ample line bundle $ H = \cO_{\PP^n}(1). $ The Hilbert polynomial of a line bundle $ \cO_{\PP^n}(k) $ is given by
+and its reduced Hilbert polynomial is simply $ p(V, z) = 1. $ \end{ex} \begin{ex} Let $ X = \PP^n $ with the canonical ample line bundle $ H = \cO_{\PP^n}(1). $ The Hilbert polynomial of a line bundle $ \cO_{\PP^n}(k) $ is given by

 This defines an additive map

 In particular, the Hilbert polynomial of $ \cO_Y $ for a hypersurface $ Y $ of degree $ d $ in $ \PP^n $ is given by

 For example, a degree $ d $ smooth curve $ C $ in $ \PP^2 $ corresponds to the Hilbert polynomial